-RESULTS: A total of 50 rosy gypsy moth traps were placed in Montana.
+RESULTS: 50 rosy gypsy moth traps were placed by MDA and 19 by USDA APHIS PPQ in 2016.
 No RGM or suspects were trapped or submitted.
-These traps were concentrated west of the Continental Divide and placed during different trips than European gypsy moth traps because the pheromone lures have been shown to have antagonistic affects (CAPS approved methods, 2013).
+MDA traps were concentrated west of the

+Continental Divide and placed during different trips than European gypsy moth traps because the pheromone lures have been shown to have antagonistic affects (CAPS approved methods, 2013).